fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 If you are, there will be a "Log Out" link in the upper right corner of the page.

 ## Step 3: Go to the Groups page
 Click on the "Groups" tab or nav bar link.
-Once you're on the groups page, you should see off to the right that you have been invited to join our library, and you'll see a red "Join" button.
-If instead you happen to see a link to the course library on the main part of the page, then you're all good.
-Skip to Step 5.
+Once you're on the [groups page](https://www.zotero.org/groups/), you should see off to the right that you have been invited to join our course library, and you'll see a red "Join" button.
+If instead you happen to see a link to the course library on the main part of the page, then you're already connected.

 ## NO JOIN BUTTON?
-If you don't see a Join button, it's because you registered for the class after I sent out the invitations to join the group library.
-Skip to the "I didn't get an invitation" section below.
+If you don't see a red "Join" button, it's because you registered for the class after I sent out the invitations to join the group library or you are logged in with a non-UNM email address.
+Either way, skip to the "I didn't get an invitation" section below.

 ## Step 4: Click the red "Join" button
 Click the red "Join" button off to the right.
 Notice that you'll see a little message at the top that you've joined the group library, but you still won't see any readings or anything.